Prescott throws 5 TD passes in Cowboys’ romp over Eagles

 Prescott did his best to get an offense that routinely produced at least 400 yards during a 6-1 start back on track headed into the playoffs following a two-year absence.
 He was 21 of 27 for 295 yards and no interceptions.

-“It’s a hell of a year for a guy that was in as slump,” coach Mike McCarthy deadpanned.
+”It’s a hell of a year for a guy that was in a slump,” coach Mike McCarthy deadpanned.

 He came out unscathed – and with the Cowboys’ record for touchdown passes in a season with 37.
 Tony Romo threw 36 in 2007.
 Prescott threw an 8-yard touchdown pass to Corey Clement early in the fourth quarter to make it 37-20 and set the mark and, mercifully for the Eagles, get him out of the game.